ThomyLorenzatti/workshop-crypto-token-game/readme.md

 The constructor is the function that is called when the contract is deployed.
 It is used to initialize the contract state.

-- [ ] Create constructor function and pass the name, symbol.
+- [ ] Create constructor function and pass the name, symbol as constructor parameters.
 - [ ] The owner of the contract (adress used to deploy the contract) will be the owner of 1000 GMT tokens.
 - [ ] The adress of the contract will be the owner of 100 GMT tokens.
 [Mint function](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20-_mint-address-uint256-)